Robert Hohenberger: Murders

 That same month, Hohenberger travelled down to Louisiana.
 He stayed in the small town of Bayou Vista, where, using the pseudonym Frank Henry Green, he found work and housing at R&M Service Inc., a supplier for welding equipment.
 Hohenberger often spent his free time in the neighboring town of Morgan City, where, in the same time period, five teenagers mysteriously disappeared from the area.
 The first to go missing was 16-year-old Mary Leah Rodermund, who disappeared on March 2 after going to the store to shop.
 A few hours after the girl disappeared, her parents were called by the kidnapper, who demanded $5,000 in ransom.
 To back his claims, the man allowed Mary to make a call to her parents, during which the girl confirmed that she had been abducted.
 The Rodermunds turned to the police, but after that, no trace of either Mary or her kidnapper was found.

 On April 27, 19-year-old Bridget Cantrell Sons and 17-year-old Gordon Mark Cannella went missing following a robbery at a store in Morgan City.
 While inspecting the premises, the police found the missing girl's handbag, as well as an unfinished cigarette.
 A car and a pack of cigarettes were found in the parking lot.
-On May 11, 15-year-old Judy Adams and 14-year-old Bertha Gould went missing after attending a fair near the Central Catholic High School in Morgan City.
+On May 11, 15-year-old Judy Adams and 14-year-old Bertha Gould went missing after attending the Central Catholic School Fair being held at the Morgan City Municipal Auditorium.
 Initially, both girls were considered runaways, but further investigation established that before disappearing, they had got into a car driven by an unfamiliar white man.
 After checking the vehicle's registration plate, the police identified the man as Frank Green, whose real identity was revealed following an examination of his fingerprints.
-During the investigation, the police interrogated Hohenberger's neighbor, 38-year-old Sydney Harris, who, after the fact, contacted Robert and told him about the impending arrest, giving him an opportunity to flee.
+During the investigation, the police interrogated Hohenberger's neighbor, 38-year-old Sydney Harris, who, after the fact, contacted him and told him about the impending arrest, giving him an opportunity to flee.
 Harris was subsequently arrested and charged with harboring a fugitive.

 On May 26, in the sewage system of Bayou Vista, not far from where Hohenberger worked, the bound bodies of two girls with signs of abuse and strangulation were found.
 They were subsequently identified as Bridget Sons and Judy Adams.
 The next day, in a field outside the city, Gordon Cannella's body was found.
 A rope had been tied around his neck, leaving a strangulation mark.
 After that, the police, in order to find the bodies of other missing teenagers, conducted a search operation with the participation of several law enforcement agencies and volunteers who examined abandoned buildings, fields, forests and sewers.
 With the help of divers, nearby rivers and local swamps were examined, but the operation was unsuccessful.
-Nevertheless, Robert Hohenberger was put on a wanted list.
+Nevertheless, Hohenberger was put on a wanted list.